zhiim/doa_py/readme.md

-Someclassical DOA Estimation algorithms implemented in Python.
+Some classical DOA Estimation algorithms implemented in Python.

 ## project structure